ibm-cloud-docs/sap/sap-terraform-automate-hana-db-backup-cos-proc.md

 *	[Create or retrieve an {{site.data.keyword.cloud_notm}} API key]( https://cloud.ibm.com/docs/account?topic=account-userapikey#create_user_key).
 The API key is used to authenticate with the Create or retrieve your SSH key ID.
 *	Log in to the {{site.data.keyword.cloud_notm}} platform and to determine your permissions for {{site.data.keyword.cloud_notm}} services.
 *	Terraform should already be installed on the bastion server that you deployed.
 For more information, see [Bastion server for SAP deployment]( https://cloud.ibm.com/docs/sap?topic=sap-sap-bastion-server).
-*	To deploy HANA db backup to iCOS automation module, the HANA database instance must be installed on the specified VPC in your {{site.data.keyword.cloud_notm}} account.
+*	To deploy HANA db backup to Cloud Object Storage automation module, the HANA database instance must be installed on the specified VPC in your {{site.data.keyword.cloud_notm}} account.
-*	Ensure you have an identical password for all your HANA db SYSTEM users before you run this backup to iCOS HANA backup module.
+*	Ensure you have an identical password for all your HANA db SYSTEM users before you run this backup to Cloud Object Storage HANA backup module.

 ## Creating the infrastructure by using Terraform with the Bastion server CLI
 {: #create-hana-db-backup-cli}

-Use these steps to configure the SAP HANA db backup to iCOS and use Terraform to install HANA db backup to iCOS automation module on your existing VPC on an already deployed SAP HANA db 2.0.
+Use these steps to configure the SAP HANA db backup to Cloud Object Storage and use Terraform to install HANA db backup to Cloud Object Storage automation module on your existing VPC on an already deployed SAP HANA db 2.0.

 The scripts can take 1 - 2 hours to complete.
 A full backup of System DB and Tennant DB instances at the end.